Chakma Autonomous District Council

 Its headquarters is at Kamalanagar.
 The Chakma people has been demanding to change the status of the Chakma Autonomous District Council into a Union territory under the name Chakmaland.

 The CADC was formed under the Sixth schedule of the Constitution of India on 29 April 1972.
 The council is the replication of the state assembly and exercises executive power over specially allotted departments.
 It is one of the three Autonomous District Councils of Mizoram state in North-East India.
 It is an autonomous council for ethnic Chakma people living in South-Western Mizoram bordering Bangladesh and Myanmar.
-There is also a growing demand for 'Chakmaland' union territory.
+There is also a growing demand to convert the CADC into 'Chakmaland' union territory.